Steven-Kha/362-Dating-Database/README.md

 11/21: v2.9.2a: Blocked user rejects blocking someone already in the blocked list <-Steven

 11/22: v2.9.3: Fixed even more bugs <-Kyle

+11/24: v2.9.4: Added error messages to some functions <-Kyle